Preparing for the MMED Project

 Title – The title should describe the topic covered.
 In general, particularly for public health motivated questions, the title will give an indication of the specific question addressed.
 In some cases, the title may even go so far as to state the primary conclusion.
 The following titles are examples from published papers:

-• “A Simple Model for Complex Dynamical Transitions in Epidemics” (Earn et al. 2000)
+- “A Simple Model for Complex Dynamical Transitions in Epidemics” (Earn et al. 2000)

-• “How to Make Evolution-Proof Insecticides for Malaria Control” (Read et al. 2009)
+- “How to Make Evolution-Proof Insecticides for Malaria Control” (Read et al. 2009)

-• “Transmission Dynamics and Prospects for the Elimination of Canine Rabies” (Hampson et al. 2009)
+- “Transmission Dynamics and Prospects for the Elimination of Canine Rabies” (Hampson et al. 2009)

-• “Universal voluntary HIV testing with immediate antiretroviral therapy as a strategy for elimination of HIV transmission: a mathematical model” (Granich et al. 2009)
+- “Universal voluntary HIV testing with immediate antiretroviral therapy as a strategy for elimination of HIV transmission: a mathematical model” (Granich et al. 2009)

 Introduction – The introduction should describe the motivation for the project and should give your readers the background information they’ll need to understand what you’ve done and why.
 This section should therefore include a description of relevant observations from the data and/or of related publications.
 You should also describe the question you will be addressing by clearly stating what is unknown.
 (Because this is a course project, the unknown you describe may well be something that is known to others but that you did not initially know.)
 Finally, the introduction should include a short description of the approach you took to address your question (this description may be more technical than in the abstract but should not be as detailed as in the methods section).

-Methods – The methods section should describe what you did to produce the results that you will present.
+Methods – The methods section should describe what you did to find the results that you will present.
 You will find it easier to write up your project if you keep good records of what you are doing as you go; however, you do not have to include a description of everything you did when you write the final version of your methods section.
 The methods you describe should correspond to the results that you are going to present, as the goal of the methods section is to give the readers sufficient information so that they could recreate your work themselves.
-Therefore, you should outline any algorithms you developed to answer your question and also state what tools you used.
+In this case, the methods are going to mostly concern how you searched the literature (what terms, how many results, how you filtered those, etc), though you will also be doing some transformation and interpretation of the South African data.
+You should outline any steps you take.
 (For example, did you do your analysis in R or Calc?
-If you used any R packages for specific tasks, such as deSolve or optim, you should state this as well.)
-Depending on your project, it may be a good idea to include figures or diagrams that help describe the methods you used.
+If you used any R packages for specific tasks, such as deSolve

 Don’t worry if this seems “thin” or the methods are “too basic” for the pilot project: the goal here is to work through this process on a practice problem.
 You are learning about this process, workflow, etc - not doing novel research.